 In S/4HANA, the material master now supports SKU numbers with up to 40 characters.
 ECC only supports 16 characters.
 This is helpful for organizations that have long SKU numbers due to iterative product revisions.

 3. S/4HANA credit management process uses FSCM

 In S/4HANA, credit management depends on FSCM (financial supply chain management).
 This is a net-new module in S/4HANA.
 Corevist implementations moving from ECC to S/4HANA have to account for this, since Corevist includes real-time integration for open items, credit status and payments.

 4. ECC pricing tables are replaced

 In S/4HANA, the pricing table “KONV” is replaced by a new table, “PRCD_ELEMENTS.”
-This impacts the display of real-time, customer-specific pricing in Corevist Commerce, so we have to account for it.
+This impacts the display of real-time, customer-specific pricing in the Corevist Platform, so we have to account for it.

 5. New table structure in S/4HANA